A ski resort with a great tree running area, where tree running is popular

 [Tree run field] G (uncompacted snow course), H (side country)

-The slopes are mainly wide and spacious gentle slopes.
-Although advertised as suitable for families and beginners, Nakazato actually has a completely different face.
-From the 2021 season, the mountain on the right side of the ski resort has been maintained while making use of the natural topography and trees, and has been opened as a tree run area.
-No special fees or applications are required to ski the tree run area, and you can enter as long as you have a lift ticket.
+Located about 10 minutes from Yuzawa Interchange, the ski center is directly connected to JR Echigo Nakazato Station, making it easily accessible by train.
+The slopes are wide and spacious, with gentle slopes.
+Although it is advertised as being suitable for families and beginners, Nakazato actually has a completely different side to it.
+The mountain on the right side of the ski resort has been developed to make use of the natural terrain and trees, and is open to the public as a tree run area.
+With the exception of dangerous areas such as under the overhead lift wires, the entire mountain is available for skiing.
+There are no special fees or applications required to ski in the tree run area; all you need is a lift ticket.

 Top altitude